Stellar Flares from the First Tess Data Release: Exploring a New Sample of M-dwarfs: Introduction

-Flares on stars hosting exoplanets can be even stronger and more frequent than those on the Sun, and can play a major role in planetary evolution and habitability.
-Flares may contribute to atmospheric erosion, destroy ozone layers on oxic planets, and act as stressors for surface life \citep{Lammer2007, Scalo2007, Seager2013, Lingam2017superflares, Atri2017, OmalleyJames2018}.
-In the most extreme scenario, intense flare activity could render the immediate planet surface uninhabitable, though life could survive in the ocean, in rocks, or under shallow layers of soil or dust \citep{Diaz2006, Kiang2007, Bryce2015, Tilley2017, Estrela2018}.
-More optimistically, flares may also power prebiotic chemistry, produce surface biosignatures, or serve as a source of otherwise scarce photosynetic radiation on planets orbiting M-dwarfs \citep{Bjoern2015,Airapetian2016, Mullan2018}.
-Indeed, recent work suggests that flares might be the only means for delivering the UV photons which have been proposed to be required to initiate life on exoplanets around M-dwarf stars \citep{Ranjan2017, Rimmer2018}.
+Flares and CMEs on stars hosting exoplanets can be even stronger and more frequent than those on the Sun, and can play a major role in planetary evolution and habitability.
+Flares may contribute to atmospheric erosion, destroy ozone layers on oxic planets, and act as stressors for surface life \citep[e.g.][]{Segura2003, Lammer2007, Scalo2007, Segura2010, Seager2013, Lingam2017superflares, Atri2017, Tilley2019, OmalleyJames2018}.
+In the most extreme scenario, intense flare activity could render the immediate planet surface uninhabitable, though life could survive in the ocean, in rocks, or under shallow layers of soil or dust \citep{Diaz2006, Kiang2007, Bryce2015, Tilley2019, Estrela2018}.
+More optimistically, flares may also power prebiotic chemistry, produce surface biosignatures, or serve as a source for otherwise scarce visible-light photosynthesis on planets orbiting M~dwarfs \citep{Bjoern2015, Airapetian2016, Mullan2018}.
+Indeed, recent work suggests that flares might be the only means for delivering the UV photons which have been proposed to be required to initiate life on exoplanets around M~dwarf stars \citep{Ranjan2017, Rimmer2018}.
 Finally, flares can alter the chemistry of planetary atmospheres, meaning their impact must be considered when interpreting atmospheric signals from a planetary atmosphere in search of biosignatures and geosignatures \citep{Grenfell2012, Venot2016, Airapetian2017}.
 In sum, it is critical to constrain the flare properties of exoplanet host stars to understand the evolution and habitability of their planets, and to robustly characterize their atmospheres.